 Creativity doesn’t reward effort the way execution does.

-In plain terms, the DMN your brain’s background “merge request” process.
+In plain terms, the DMN is brain’s background “merge request” process.
 When you never give it idle time, nothing new gets merged.

 One well-known study found that an undemanding task that allows the mind to wander can improve creative incubation compared to staying locked in.4